tomkealey/tomkealey.github.io/content/posts/football-manager.md

 ![Football Manager](image.jpg)

 Taking inspiration from Football Management to guide reflections on my performance, potential, impact and development as an Engineering Manager.
-These are challenging environments with high expectations.
-Success relies on unlocking individual potential and developing high performing teams.

 Areas to reflect on: